yuzhou8787/bdls/README.md

-For this library, to make the runtime behavior of consensus algorithm predictable as function: y = f(x, t), where 'x' is the message it received, and 't' is the time while being called, then'y' is the deterministic status of consensus after 'x' and 't' applied to 'f', it has been designed in a deterministic scheme, without parallel computing, networking, the correctness of program implementation can be proved with proper test cases.
+For this library, to make the runtime behavior of consensus algorithm predictable as function: y = f(x, t), where 'x' is the message it received, and 't' is the time while being called, then'y' is the deterministic status of consensus after 'x' and 't' applied to 'f', it has been designed in a deterministic scheme, without parallel computing, networking, and the correctness of program implementation can be proven with proper test cases.

 ## Features

-1. Pure algorithm implementation in deterministic and predictable behavior, easily to be integrated into existing projects, see [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) for more.
+1. Pure algorithm implementation in deterministic and predictable behavior, easily to be integrated into existing projects, refer to [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) for more.
 2. Well-tested on various platforms with complicated cases.
 3. Auto back-off under heavy payload, guaranteed finalization(worst case gurantee).
-4. Easily to be integrated into Blockchain & non-Blockchain consensus, like [WAL replication](https://en.wikipedia.org/wiki/Replication_(computing)#Database_replication) in database.
+4. Easy integratation into Blockchain & non-Blockchain consensus, like [WAL replication](https://en.wikipedia.org/wiki/Replication_(computing)#Database_replication) in database.
-5. Builtin network emulation for various network latency with comprehensivestatistics.
+5. Builtin network emulation for various network latency with comprehensive statistics.

 ## Documentation